lohilabs/blog/Why Reactive Cocoa.md

 @end
 ```

 That should have made you cringe.
 I'm SURE you've seen (and written) similar code.
-If not you are either lying, or a WAY better programmer than I am.
-See UI's are often very complex in code even when they appear simple to the user.
+If not you are a WAY better programmer than I am.
+UI's are often very complex in code even when they appear simple to the user.
 In fact, the very reason a user may LOVE your app is the amount of power it delivers in an extremely simple interface.
 > Value is created by swallowing complexity for the user.  *- CEO of my first startup*

 The problem here is that every time you add another state, you are increasing the possible number of combinations in an **EXPONENTIAL** manner.
 And that's assuming your states are just BOOLs.
 I had an "aha!" moment when I saw a slide in a talk by [Justin Spahr-Summers](http://twitter.comjspahrsummers).